Retain your health care specialists in a changing economy

-That’s why executives and managers at hospitals and other health care providers are renewing their efforts to retain those hard-to-replace specialists in whom they’ve invested substantial resources.
+That’s why executives and managers at hospitals and other health care providers are constantly fine-tuning their efforts to retain those hard-to-replace specialists in whom they’ve invested substantial resources.
 How high a priority should retention be?
 “I don’t think there’s anything more important that I do than be chief retention officer,” says Richard Ford, director of respiratory services at the University of California San Diego Medical Center.

-Scheduling for Flexibility
+Scheduling for flexibility

 Although patient care must come first in the scheduling of shifts for specialist clinicians, hospitals can’t afford to ignore the preferences of their workers.
-And those preferences vary, among individuals and across generations.
+And those preferences vary among individuals and across generations.

-Even the broad architecture of shift scheduling can help retain value specialists – or drive them away.
+Even the broad architecture of shift scheduling can help retain value specialists — or drive them away.
 Twelve-hour shifts are popular with younger critical-care nurses who like having as many days off as working days, says Pam Shellner, a clinical nurse specialist at the American Association of Critical-Care Nurses.
 But some nurses want to go back to 8-hour shifts because they believe a 5-day week enables them to provide better continuity of care, she adds.
-So the choice of scheduling paradigm may depend in part on the retention priorities of the institution and its employees.
+So, the choice of scheduling paradigm may depend in part on the retention priorities of the institution and its employees.

-Education for Growth
+Education for growth

 “The average lab technologist is over 50,” says Irina Lutinger, senior administrative director of clinical laboratories at NYU Langone Medical Center.
 “We encourage them to put off retirement by earning the ASCP certification, which gets them an extra $2,000 salary increase.”